Antigua Vs Barbados

 There are more interesting wrecks to dive in Barbados than in Antigua otherwise both have comparable worthwhile diving opportunities.
 Antigua doesn’t have easy to access good snorkelling from just anywhere.
 I would say that there are some opportunities to snorkel over wrecks in Barbados which gives Barbados the edge for snorkelling, both feature unique tours where you can swim with stingrays in Antigua and Turtles in Barbados.

 Barbados has a better public transport system for 2 BBD (1USD) you can travel as far as the bus goes.
 It is never any less despite distance unless you are a child in school uniform.
-So Barbados is easier to visit if you are independently travelling like backpacking in Barbados IS possible with more guesthouses too.
+So Barbados is easier to visit if you are independently travelling; backpacking in Barbados is far easier with more guesthouses too.
 Barbados has a lot of cheaper guest house accommodation than Antigua it’s a better island on balance to visit if you are backpacking.

 Both Antigua and Barbados do great weddings.
 It is certainly something special getting married in the Caribbean.
 For many years in a row and again Antigua is voted as the Caribbean’s most romantic destination.